eltaline/wzd/OPTIONS.md

 - **Section:** [server.name]

 fmaxsize
 - **Description:** This is the maximum size of the uploaded file or value in the Bolt archive.
 If this parameter is exceeded, the file or value will be loaded as a separate file with the same path.
-The recommended size is not more than 1048576 (1MB).
-It is not recommended to upload files or values to Bolt archives that are larger than 16MB.
+The recommended size is not more than 1048576 (1 MB).
+It is not recommended uploading files or values to Bolt archives that are larger than 16 MB.
 Such files or values must be stored separately (bytes).
 - **Default:** Required
 - **Values:** 1-33554432
 - **Type:** int64